Coronavirus spread in a Kirkland nursing home for weeks, while response stalled

 Interviews with residents’ family members and a review of 911 call logs obtained by The Seattle Times show a tragedy slowly unfolding.
 And as nursing homes nationwide prepare to protect residents from a virus that is especially dangerous for the elderly, the situation in Kirkland demonstrates a worst-case scenario and a cautionary tale for other facilities.

 Even as state and federal officials were responding to COVID-19 cases at Life Care, the nursing home didn’t obtain enough supplies to test all residents until March 7, and it took an another week to test most employees.
-The Centers for Disease Control and Prevention (CDC) said in a report Wednesday that limited access to testing, as well as staff working while sick and a lack of protective equipment, contributed to the disease’s spread at Life Care.
+The Centers for Disease Control and Prevention (CDC) said in a report Wednesday that limited access to testing, as well as staff working at multiple facilities while sick and a lack of protective equipment, contributed to the disease’s spread at Life Care.

 State and county health officials said it was not their role to provide testing materials to Life Care.
 The nursing home, in turn, questioned why it would be Life Care’s responsibility to have residents tested in a public health crisis.